Short-Term and Long-Term Disability Insurance

 If your application is denied, you can appeal the decision.

-If your application is approved, you’ll start receiving benefits about six months after your disability began.
-You’ll automatically be enrolled in Medicare two years after you begin receiving SSDI payments.
+You’ll be enrolled in Medicare two years after you begin receiving SSDI payments.

 Returning to Work

-You can generally return to work without losing your SSDI benefits if you earn less than what SSA considers a “substantial” amount.
-In 2018, average earnings of $1,180 or more per month are usually considered substantial.
+You can usually return to work without losing your SSDI if you earn less than a “substantial” amount.
+In 2019, the SSA considered average earnings of $1,220 or more per month "substantial."

-You can try out your ability to return to work for at least nine months without losing your SSDI benefits or Medicare coverage.
-See the booklet Working While Disabled: How We Can Help for more information.
+You can try out your ability to return to work for at least nine months.
+You won't lose your SSDI benefits or Medicare coverage.
+See the booklet Working While Disabled: How We Can Help to learn more.

-SSI benefits are for adults and children with a disability who have little income or resources.
-Seniors 65 and older without a disability may be eligible for benefits if they meet the income limits.
+SSI benefits are for adults and children with a disability and little income or resources.
+Seniors 65 and older without a disability may be eligible if they meet the income limits.
 People who are eligible to receive SSDI may be eligible for SSI too.

 In most states, people who receive SSI also receive Medicaid coverage.
 Many states also provide supplemental payments to certain SSI recipients.